Precovery: Examples

 The asteroid 69230 Hermes was found in 2003 and numbered, but was found to be a discovery from 1937 which had been named "Hermes", but subsequently lost; its old name was reinstated.
 Centaur 2060 Chiron was discovered in 1977, and precovery images from 1895 have been located.

-Another extreme case of precovery concerns Neptune.
+Another noteworthy case of precovery concerns Neptune.
 Galileo observed Neptune on both December 28, 1612 and January 27, 1613, when it was in a portion of its orbit where it was nearly directly behind Jupiter as seen from Earth.
 Because Neptune moves very slowly and is very faint relative to the known planets of that time, Galileo mistook it for a fixed star, leaving the planet undiscovered until 1846.
 He did note that the "star" Neptune did seem to move, noting that between his two observations its apparent distance from another star had changed.
 However, unlike photographic images, drawings such as those Galileo made are usually not precise enough to be of use in refining an object's orbit.
 In 1795, Lalande also mistook Neptune for a star.
 In 1690, John Flamsteed did the same with Uranus, even cataloging it as "34 Tauri".

-One of the most extreme cases postulated is of the discovery of Ganymede.
+One of the most exceptional suggested instances is related to the discovery of Ganymede.
 This again involved Galileo, who is usually stated to have discovered it in 1610.
 It has been postulated by Xi Zezong that Ganymede was discovered by the Chinese astronomer Gan De in 365 B.C., when he catalogued it as a small red star next to Jupiter during naked eye observation.